Mathura on High-alert Amid ABHM’s Hanuman Chalisa Recital Call

 Akhil Bharat Hindu Mahasabha (ABHM) has given a call to recite Hanuman Chalisa at what it calls the ‘real’ birthplace of Lord Krishna at Sri Krishna Janmabhoomi complex to observe ‘Sanatan Samarpan Diwas’ on Tuesday which happens to be the 30th anniversary of demolition of Babri Masjid in Ayodhya in 1992.

-Noida: Police forces and security personnel have been directed to remain on high-alert by the Mathura district administration amid a call given by Akhil Bharat Hindu Mahasabha (ABHM) to recite Hanuman Chalisa at what it calls the ‘real’ birthplace of Lord Krishna at Sri Krishna Janmabhoomi complex to observe ‘Sanatan Samarpan Diwas’ on Tuesday which happens to be the 30th anniversary of demolition of Babri Masjid in Ayodhya in 1992.
+Noida: Police forces and security personnel have been directed to remain on high-alert by the Mathura district administration amid a call given by Akhil Bharat Hindu Mahasabha (ABHM) to recite Hanuman Chalisa at what it calls the ‘real’ birthplace of Lord Krishna at Sri Krishna Janmabhoomi complex-Shahi Idgah Masjid maidan to observe ‘Sanatan Samarpan Diwas’ on Tuesday which happens to be the 30th anniversary of demolition of Babri Masjid in Ayodhya in 1992.

+Visuals of police barricading at various places in Mathura this morning and checking vehicles have also surfaced on Tuesday.

 Mathura Senior Superintendent of Police (SSP) Shailesh Pandey said, “Neither any permission was sought nor any granted for holding any such event including that for recital of ‘Hanuman Chalisa’ at the site proposed by Akhil Bharat Hindu Mahasabha on December 6.
 No such event is to be allowed and those violating restrictions will be seriously dealt with.”